Manchester United complete surprise loan signing of Ighalo | Goal.com

 Manchester United complete surprise loan signing of Ighalo

-Manchester United have signed attacker Odion Ighalo on loan from Shanghai Shenhua until the end of the season without an option to buy.
+Manchester United have signed attacker Odion Ighalo on loan from Shanghai Shenhua until the end of the season.

-The Red Devils began hunting for an extra striker after seeing top scorer Marcus Rashford sidelined four three months with a serious back injury earlier this month.
+The Red Devils began hunting for an extra striker after seeing top scorer Marcus Rashford sidelined for three months with a serious back injury earlier this month.

 The likes of Raul Jimenez, Edinson Cavani and Danny Ings have all been linked with moves to Old Trafford in recent weeks, but some surprise names also began to crop up as the winter transfer deadline edged ever closer.